-Textile artist Paddy Killer has an international reputation for her work in textile art and machine embroidery.
-She exhibits widely and is included in many public & private collections worldwide.
-As well as her textile art work and illustration, Paddy also gives lectures and teaches workshops.
-Paddy also works to commission.
-Her textile art work is highly individual and incredibly detailed.
-Work includes fine art for interiors and also counterpanes and wearable pieces such as hats and waistcoats.
+As well as her textile art work and illustration, Paddy also gives lectures and teaches workshops, and works to commission for both public and private clients.
+All her work is highly individual and incredibly detailed.
+These works include fine art work, work for interiors including counterpanes and pillows, and wearable pieces such as hats and waistcoats.